Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 CrochetPARADE can handle automatically stitch increases and decreases with stitch_nameNinc and stitch_nameNtog, respectively.
 Here N is an integer denoting the number of stitches of the increase or decrease.
 For example: sc2inc corresponds to two single-crochet stitches worked into the same stitch; and sc2tog implies that one is doing a decrease by combining two single-crochet stitches.

 Stitching in the front and back loops is done by adding 'fl' or 'bl' at the end of a stitch name, such as scbl (single crochet in the back loop), dcfl (double crochet in the front loop), etc. By default, only the basic stitches (ss, sc, hdc, dc, tr, dtr,trtr) are supported with the 'bl' and 'fl' options.
-Also, one cannot combine 'fl/bl' with 'Ninc/Ntog'.
+They are rendered in 3D by slightly shifting them behind and in front of the project for 'bl' and 'fl', respectively.
 If you want to add the 'fl/bl' option to other stitches, then one should use a raw stitch definition (see "Raw stitch definitions and grammar").
+When exporting a crochet chart to SVG, 'fl' and 'bl' stitches are rendered using their standard symbols.

 Stitches can be repeated by multiplying them with an integer, say 10*sc or 10 sc or 10sc would imply 10 single crochet stitches.